 Like the Oral-B model, the 2 Series comes with a limited 2-year warranty that requires you to retain the receipt and ship the brush out if it needs service.

 Care and maintenance

 The only downside of our Oral-B pick is that it comes with a somewhat strange and overactive brush head with two moving parts.
 Fortunately, Oral-B offers a wide variety of brush heads that are generally more affordable than those from Sonicare.
-If you choose to buy the Deep Sweep 1000 brush, we suggest planning on buying a different set of brush heads in the very near term, even before you will naturally need a replacement (brush heads should be replaced every 3 months).
+If you choose to buy the Pro 1000 brush, we suggest planning on buying a different set of brush heads in the very near term, even before you will naturally need a replacement (brush heads should be replaced every three months).